fbef0102/Game-Private_Plugin/Plugin_插件/Coop_戰役模式/coopbosses_ifier/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v1.6h (2023-3-14)
+		* Add convar to enable or disable plugin
+		* Add convar to enable or disable boss spawn in first map

 	* v1.5h (2023-2-14)
 		* Fix director still spawns tank and witch if we disable boss spawn in current map